 Finding A Part-Time Job

 If you can’t find a work-study opportunity, and you’re unable to qualify for any additional scholarships or aid, you can look for a part-time job on your own.
-Your college might have internal job boards that list employment opportunities around campus or that alumni have posted.
+Your college might have internal job boards that list on-campus jobs for students or jobs that alumni have posted.
 Because you’re in the same network (either at your school or via alumni), you might have a leg up on outside applicants.